Natural Convection Heat Transfer from an Isothermal Plate: Vertical Rectangular Plate

-Dividing both sides of formula~\eqref{I_k'<} by $I_k^{1/4}$, then raising both sides to the 4/3 power, isolates $I_k$:
+Dividing both sides of formula~\eqref{eqn:I_k'<} by $I_k^{1/4}$, then raising both sides to the 4/3 power, isolates $I_k$:

-The plate partially obstructs flow; $\Nuolq$ will be an upper bound.
-Reduce to $\Ra$ using equation~\eqref{Ra}:
+The plate partially obstructs flow; $\Nuolq$ will be an upper-bound.
+Reduce to $\Ra$ using equation~\eqref{eqn:Ra}:

-Reintroduce the $\ell^{1/2}$-norm into formula~\eqref{Nu'<}:
+Reintroduce the $\ell^{1/2}$-norm into formula~\eqref{eqn:Nu'<}:

-For large $\Pra$, the Churchill and Chu equation~\eqref{Churchill-Chu} reduces to $\Nuol=\bigl[0.825+0.387\,\Ra^{1/6}\bigr]^2$.
+For large $\Pra$, the Churchill and Chu equation~\eqref{eqn:Churchill-Chu} reduces to $\Nuol=\bigl[0.825+0.387\,\Ra^{1/6}\bigr]^2$.

-The $\Ra$ term's denominator in equation~\eqref{Churchill-Chu} is always greater than 1; it can only reduce the magnitude of~$\Nuol$.
-Therefore, formula~\eqref{Churchill-Chu} satisfies $\Nuolq$ upper bound formula~\eqref{vertical<}.
+The $\Ra$ term's denominator in equation~\eqref{eqn:Churchill-Chu} is always greater than 1; it can only reduce the magnitude of~$\Nuol$.
+Therefore, formula~\eqref{eqn:Churchill-Chu} satisfies $\Nuolq$ upper-bound formula~\eqref{eqn:vertical<}.

-\section{Downward-facing rectangular plate}
+\section{Downward-Facing Rectangular Plate}

-\figref{below-flow} shows flow in two plumes on horizontally opposite sides of the plate; downward-facing characteristic-length~$L_R$ is $1/2$ of the shorter plate edge.
+\figref{fig:below-flow} shows flow in two plumes on horizontally opposite sides of the plate; downward-facing characteristic-length~$L_R$ is $1/2$ of the shorter plate edge.
 Compared with the vertical convection strip, $L_R=L'/2$ and $\Nuz=\Nuzq/2$.
 Plate areas are treated as 1/2~flow-induced, 1/2~conduction.

 For upward-facing and vertical plates, the induced flow brings unheated fluid into contact with the plate, which is responsible for amplifying convection.
 In contrast, fluid below the downward-facing plate is warmed by conduction through the fluid above it.
-The outward creep immediately below the plate stays in contact until it reaches an edge.
+The outward creep immediately below the plate stays in contact until it reaches a plate edge.
 The fluid's temperature profile differs little from static conduction.
 Thus, static and dynamic heat transfers are combined using the $\ell^1$-norm.

-\figref{below-flow} shows convective flow experiencing three $90^\circ$ changes of direction.
+\figref{fig:below-flow} shows convective flow experiencing three $90^\circ$ changes of direction.
 Two horizontal accelerations and decelerations of flow introduce two factors of $2\,\Rey=2\,u\,L/\nu$ into~$I_k$.
 The short upward acceleration and deceleration of flow below the plate is the only such occurrence among the three plate orientations.
 It slightly opposes buoyant flow because fluid immediately below the plate is less dense than fluid moving upward to replace it.
-There being no appropriate vertical distance, $2\,\Rey$ is also used for the third factor in~$I_k$.
+There being no appropriate vertical distance, $\Rey$~is used for the third factor in~$I_k$.

 All of the lower face is in contact with horizontal flow; the heat transfer factor is~$2\,\Rey$: